AlexisRoe/learn-node-crypto/README.md

 3. choosing a password to be shown
 4. thats it

-you can also *write new ones or change old ones*
+you can also change existing passwords, delete them or create new ones

 1. starting with ` node app.js -s `
 2. typing the Masterpassword
-3. than answering the questions in order (you have to know the exiting ones to overwrite them, should be fixed 😉)
+3. just follow the instructions in screen 😉

 ## Using chalk